With over 64,000 commuters driving in to the city centre each day, Cardiff Council invested in a smart city parking and guidance system.

 Smart Parking was able to provide a system that ticked all the boxes, and more.

-In early March 2017, Smart Parking installed Europe’s first city-wide deployment of SmartSensor bay occupancy detecting equipment and SmartSpot technology platform in central Cardiff.
+Smart Parking has installed Europe’s first city-wide deployment of SmartSensor bay occupancy detecting equipment and SmartSpot technology platform in central Cardiff.

 This included over 3,000 in-ground SmartSensors, as well as a network of SmartSpot gateways to relay communications into the SmartCloud platform.
 Smart Cloud processed this data and fed live information into variable message signage that was strategically placed around the city, as well as into the bi-lingual (English and Welsh) Park Cardiff app that Smart Parking developed.